Postgraduate Certificate in Neuroscience of Learning

 APPEAL PROCESS FOR ACADEMIC AFFAIRS

-The appeal or due process presented below must be followed.
+The appeal or due process presented below must be followed:

-The student will appeal in writing to the Students Promotion Committee (SPC) and include all relevant documentation to support the request.
-The Committee will evaluate the reasons and evidence submitted to determine if they change their initial decision.
+1. The student will appeal in writing to the Students Promotion Committee (SPC) and include all relevant documentation to support the request.
+The Committee will evaluate the reasons and evidence submitted to determine if they will change their initial decision.
 After the meeting, the SPC has 48 hours to submit its decision to the Program’s Academic Dean, who will notify the decision to the student.

-If the SPC sustains the adverse decision, the student has the right to appeal to the Dean of Behavioral and Brain Sciences (SBBS).
+2. If the SPC sustains the adverse decision, the student has the right to appeal to the Dean of Behavioral and Brain Sciences (SBBS).
 The appeal must be submitted in writing within seven working days after receiving the notification.
 The SBBS’ Dean will evaluate the appeal and the student’s academic record.
 The SBBS’ Dean can appoint a three-member Ad-Hoc Committee to re-evaluate all evidence.
 Rejection of the appeal by the Dean is final.

-If an Ad-Hoc Committee is appointed, they will notify the student in writing of the date and the time when the appeal will be evaluated.
-After the meeting, the Ad-Hoc Committee has forty-eight (48) hours to submit a recommendation to the SBBS’Dean.
+3. If an Ad-Hoc Committee is appointed, they will notify the student in writing of the date and time when the appeal will be evaluated.
+After the meeting, the Ad-Hoc Committee has forty-eight (48) hours to submit a recommendation to the SBBS Dean.
 The Dean will consider the Ad-Hoc Committee recommendation and make the final decision within forty-eight (48) hours.

-In the event that an adverse decision is made due to non-academic reasons and the SBBS’s Dean sustains the decision after the appeal process, the student may appeal to the Vice-President for Academic Affair.
+In the event that an adverse decision is made due to non-academic reasons and the SBBS’s Dean sustains the decision after the appeal process, the student may appeal to the Vice-President for Academic Affairs.
 Any additional appeal should be submitted to the PHSU President.

 ENFORCEMENT